The best PC headset for gaming 2024

 We test gaming headsets almost every day, constantly thinking about what it takes for them to be considered one of the best PC headsets for gaming out there - the lucky few make this list.
 Each member of this esteemed club has good sound quality and is comfortable for those longer playing sessions.
 Some offer more features and better audio than others, but usually, that bump in quality comes with a bump in price too.

 It's easy to get hung up on stats like frequency response, range, and the size of the drivers inside each headset, but there's no real substitute for putting the headset on and seeing how it performs with actual games.
 That's what we do.
-We test headsets in online shooters, to see how the surround sound performs, and we test in epic single-player games to see how the music comes through.
-We test with shooters for the depth of the bass, and RPGs to see how rich the dialogue is.
-Finally, we look at the price and decide whether or not you're getting actual value (and not just buying an overpriced headset).
+We test headsets in online shooters like Apex Legends and CS2, to see how the surround sound performs, and we test in epic single-player games like The Last of Us Part 2 and Marvel's Spider-Man to see how the music, dialogue, and environmental ambience comes through.
+We test with titles with particularly complex audio components, like Doom Eternal and Horizon: Forbidden West, to see how well each range is balanced in the soundstage.

 You can find out more about how we test gaming headsets on the full GamesRadar+ Hardware Policy.